-Although no equity compensation was granted to our Named Executive Officers during the fiscal years ended February 28, 2019 and 2018, executive officers, directors, consultants and employees of the Company and its affiliates ("Plan Participants") are eligible to receive restricted stock and restricted stock unit awards under our 2009 Restricted Stock and Restricted Stock Unit Plan (the "2009 Plan"), as a means of providing management with a continuing proprietary interest in the Company.
+Although no equity compensation was granted to our Named Executive Officers during the fiscal years ended February 29, 2020 and February 28, 2019, executive officers, directors, consultants and employees of the Company and its affiliates ("Plan Participants") were eligible to receive restricted stock and restricted stock unit awards under our 2009 Restricted Stock and Restricted Stock Unit Plan (the "2009 Plan"), as a means of providing management with a continuing proprietary interest in the Company.
 There are no predeterminations established for restricted stock or restricted stock units to be awarded to our named executive officers or employees.